dmayeur/mangastore/README.md

 npm install
 ```

-You may need to change **vue.config.js** proxy accordingly to your config (mine was made with default xampp config)
+You may need to change **vue.config.js** proxy accordingly to your config (mine was made with default xampp config, aka redirecting the requests to the 80 port)

 ```
 npm run serve
 ```

-And you can finally access to the site
+And you can finally access to the site !

 ## Technologies used